Planning a home appraisal? Discover how long the appraisal process takes and get insights for a smooth experience. Truehold answers your questions.

 If you’re a homeowner looking to attract a buyer pool that includes both families seeking a home and investors in search of rental properties, it’s in your interest to request an income valuation as part of your appraisal.

-If you need an appraisal done quickly, there are a few ways to trim down the turnaround time.
+If you need an appraisal done quickly, there are a few ways to trim down the appraisal timeline.
 You can try:

 To accomplish this, you can showcase your home’s best assets and provide your appraiser with documentation to verify their value.
-This way, your appraiser will be less likely to “guesstimate” or skew low with respect to property condition, or high in regards to renovations and maintenance estimations.
+This way, your appraiser will be less likely to “guesstimate” or skew low with respect to property condition, or high in regards to renovations and maintenance estimations, reducing the risk of a low appraisal.

 To get a headstart, consider going over this home appraisal checklist so that you can collect information on: